dong-hyeon-ko/FlexBoard/README.md

 ___

 This project is published on The ACM CHI Conference on Human Factors in Computing Systems.(CHI 2023)<a name="footnote_1">*</a>

-For question, please email to dong7863@gmail.com
+If you have any questions, please email to dong7863@gmail.com

 Thank you and enjoy:)
 ___